-3) Gauges.
-Fuel gauge would not register fuel but power was going to the gauges.
-When I turned the ignition to on the fuel gauge would rise 1/8th of an inch but then drop back down.
-After messing with relays etc (about 5 minutes).
-I turned Ignition to On and the gauge worked and then the truck would start.
+3) Gauges, fuel gauge would not register fuel but power was going to the gauges.
+When I turned the ignition to on the fuel gauge would rise eighth of an inch but then drop back down.
+After messing with relays etc (about five minutes).
+I turned Ignition to on and the gauge worked and then the truck would start.

 That was yesterday and it has not happened since.